fanartie/layla/README.md

 >The backend

-I set up AWS-lambda as proxy backend, and use AWS-APIGateway as for public endpoint.
+I set up AWS-lambda as proxy backend, and use AWS-API-Gateway as for public endpoint.

 It takes about 15 minutes to set up, see the clean and simple source code here [https://github.com/fanartie/layla/blob/main/backend/src/handlers/getMusic.js](https://github.com/fanartie/layla/blob/main/backend/src/handlers/getMusic.js)

-The files under "backend" folder was created by AWS SAM template.
+Those files under "backend" folder were created by AWS SAM template.

 >The apiKey